rootkovska/rootkovska.github.io/_posts/2015-02-09-my-new-git-based-blog.md

 This move offers several important advantages:

-1. Independence on the underlying hosting company
+1. Independence of the underlying hosting company
 2. Flexibility of distribution
 3. Integrity protection
-4. Easily accessible edits history
+4. Easily accessible edit history

-The statement about independence on hosting might sound a bit surprising, because one could point out that I still depend on GitHub to host my blog repo.
+The statement about independence of hosting might sound a bit surprising, because one could point out that I still depend on GitHub to host my blog repo.
 However, this is really just a technicality.
 I might trivially (via `git push`) move to another Git hosting platform, shall there be any problems with GitHub